 During this step, elevate the constraint to make sure everything in the project is supporting your proposed fix to the constraint.
 Subordinating means making sure everything that’s less important than that constraint is following suit.
 Keep in mind that the constraint you’re solving for is the biggest bottleneck or blocker, so everything else in the project is, by definition, less important.

 Continuing our example from above: Make sure new engineering team members are trained on your backlog system.
 Do not work on tasks that haven’t been properly tagged, since your team doesn't have clear insight into what that work entails.
 Audit the backlog frequently to ensure all work is properly tagged.

 This step is only required if you have yet to fix the constraint.
 At this point, if the constraint is a serious blocker, consider bringing in more resources to fix the problem.

 To finish our example: If your engineering team isn’t able to use the tagging system you’ve created, or if tags aren’t easily accessible, consider investing in a better tool.
-As you might expect, at Asana, our engineering team uses Asana—learn why.Better project management for engineering teams
+As you might expect, at Asana, our engineering team uses Asana—learn why.Create a critical path method template

 At this point, you’ve solved the biggest limiting factor for your project.
 Congratulations!
 Now that you’ve solved the biggest constraint, the second biggest limiting factor is now the biggest constraint.
 If necessary, go through the process again to solve that constraint, and so on.